 KATHRYN GRETSINGER, MJ, is an associate professor at the UBC School of Journalism, Writing and Media where she teaches a range of journalism courses, including Integrated (Digital) Journalism, Global Reporting and Reporting in Indigenous Communities.
-She collaborates with professionals, faculty and students at the UBC Emerging Media Lab, where she also acts as a senior advisor to UBC President Santa Ono.
+She collaborates with professionals, faculty and students at the UBC Emerging Media Lab.